 We will also introduce functionality across the site which enables signed-in users to more easily manage their site experience.

 Most of the content from LearningSpace has been brought across; if you've landed here after typing or searching for a LearningSpace URL then you're probably looking for something that fitted into one of these categories:

 The content in each subject category is now divided into three columns:

 - Explore (BBC programming content, topical and news stories)

-- Study (qualifications that you can gain through study with The Open University).
+- Become a student (qualifications that you can gain through study with The Open University)